MA in Teaching English to Speakers of Other Languages (TESOL) (Online)

 Time Requirements

-Students may begin TESOL studies in Summer II (June/July), Fall I (August/September), or Spring I (January).
+Students may begin TESOL studies in summer, fall, or spring.

-The program is offered in a five-session format: Fall I, Fall II, Spring I, Spring II, and Summer II.
-Full-time students typically enroll in two courses per session and can complete the entire program in approximately six sessions (one and a half years).
-Part-time students taking one course each term can complete the program in less than three years.
+The program is offered in a five-session format: Fall 1, Fall 2, Spring 1, Spring 2, and Summer 2.
+Full-time students typically enroll in two courses per 8-week session and can complete the entire program of 11 courses (33 units) in approximately six sessions (one and a half years).
+Part-time students taking one course each term can complete the program in about three years.
+Students may move between full-time and part-time study as needed.
+The time limit for completing all degree requirements, including coursework and corequisites, is eight years.

 Other Requirements

 Students must have a computer and reliable online access.
 Prior to graduation, students must complete an online portfolio that displays selected student work and provides evidence that the student has met and reflected upon the TESOL program learning outcomes.
 Students start their portfolios in a course dedicated to creating a portfolio and then submit them for review at the end of their coursework.
-Three faculty members evaluate each portfolio and either suggest specific revisions or approve the portfolio.
 In addition to the portfolio, students must also complete foreign language and conference corequisites in order to be eligible for graduation.

 Admission